Griffith-Stites/Linearity-Zine/about-us.md

 ### Alex Hindelang
 ![Photo of Alex](images/alex.jpg)

-I am an Engineering with Design major at Olin.
+I am an Engineering with Design major at Olin College of Engineering.
 I was drawn to this project because I wanted to help get high school students excited about what they are learning - especially in regards to math.